 New for TIE Fighter are extra objectives in each and every mission.
 You’re able to ask questions during your briefing, to get clarification and clues to these bonus objectives, as well as get secondary orders from a robed representative of the Emperor’s Secret Order.
 All of these result in points and medals, which are displayed clearly here (instead of the cryptic ranking in X-Wing).
 You also rank up through a completely separate line in the Secret Order by completing their objectives, so medal hunters will be in hog heaven.
 And if this sounds like too much for you, only the primary objectives are required, and a new difficulty system (with easy, medium, and hard settings), plus cheats that don’t impede your progress, means you should be able to see all the content regardless of skill, and leave the point hunting to the fanatical.

 Sounds are great as you might expect, using the films’ libraries to great effect.
-Characters are voiced competently, you get spoken briefings from your commander, in-mission reports from your wingmen, and optional missions from the shadowy servant of the Emperor, who sometimes loiters around the flight deck like a stranger with candy.
-He’s got a suitably gruff and creepy voice, and rewards loyalty, though not with candy.
-The Collector’s Edition also contains two additional campaigns.
+Characters are voiced competently, you get spoken briefings from your commander, in-mission reports from your wingmen, and gruff orders from the shadowy servant of the Emperor.
 Controls are sharp, truly using every key on the keyboard this time, and features remappable joystick buttons.
 The stick handles responsively no matter what device you’re using, and like X-Wing, a joystick is required for the Windows version.

 TIE Fighter’s a great game, and a great companion piece to X-Wing.
 Playing for the Empire is just as interesting and different as you would expect.
 Its engine contains considerable improvements over the original, and its targeting options and optional bonus objectives make it feel much more modern than X-Wing’s comparatively straightforward presentation.
 The two expansion missions make up a significant amount of content for the Collector’s release, which is great if you enjoy them, and a waste of money/time if you don’t.
 Fighting rogue Imperial ships is certainly a different challenge, but maybe a little *too* different from the core of what makes this series interesting.

 NOTE: This is the stand-alone jewel case release of the updated version originally created for the X-Wing Collector Series.
-The original DOS version has its own Collector’s CD-ROM – gameplay will be the same, but will not feature the new graphics updates.
+Released in 1998, the executable is called TIE Fighter 95.
+The original DOS version also has its own Collector’s CD-ROM – gameplay will be the same, but will not feature the new graphics updates.
 Make sure you know which one you’re buying.

 Excellent sequel to X-Wing, retaining the fun and challenge of the original, with a new storyline, and entirely new viewpoint.
 Perfect engine/gameplay enhancements.
 Difficulty levels are appreciated, and bonus objectives are a lot of fun.